3choff/ai-studio-bridge/README.md

 ## 📸 Demo

-*(This is a great place to add a GIF showing the workflow: clicking the "Send" button in Chrome and seeing the file pop up in VS Code.)*
+*(GIF showing the workflow: clicking the "Send" button in Chrome and seeing the file pop up in Cline chat.)*

 ## 🔧 Installation